dcrebbin/devon-personal-portfolio/src/markdown/1_ourland.md

 It's main goal is to prevent the extinction of Indigenous cultural data & languages.

 I'm currently the only director & person on the project but will be hugely ramping up efforts on this due to it's potential positive impact.

-I have also started to develop [AIOR](#AIOR) because of it - an AI orchestration research tool to enable mass data model research & generation.